ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

+<sub>For the platform thread builder you can specify additional parameters: thread group, <em>daemon</em> flag, priority and stack size.</sub>

 The _static factory method_ allows you to create a virtual thread with default parameters by specifying only a _Runnable_ task.
+(Note that by default, the virtual thread name is empty).

 ```